 BARBARA HARDY was born in Swansea and educated at Swansea and University College London.
 She is an Emeritus Professor at Birkbeck, University of London, and Hon.
 Professor of English at University of Swansea.She is a Fellow of the Royal Society of Literature and the British Academy.
 She specializes in the work of Jane Austen,Charlotte Brontë, Dickens, George Eliot, Shakespeare, Thackeray, and Dylan Thomas.
 Poetry collections: London Lovers(Peter Owen, 1996, Sagittarius Prize), Severn Bridge: New and Selected Poems (Shoestring Press, 2001),The Yellow Carpet (Shoestring Press, 2006), and Dante's Ghost (Paekakariki Press, 2013).
 [PSR 25]

 CHRIS HARDY lives in Sussex and has travelled widely.
 He is in LiTTLe MACHiNe www.little-machine.com performing settings of well known poems.
 His poems have been published in Acumen, Stand, The North, The Rialto, and Poetry Review.
-His new collection is Key to the Highway (Shoestring Press, 2021).
-[PSR 32] [PSR 37]
+His latest collection is Key to the Highway (Shoestring Press, 2021).
+He won the Live Canon and the National Poetry Society competition.
+[PSR 32] [PSR 37] [PSR 41]

 WILLIAM WRIGHT HARRIS is a student at the University of Tennessee-Knoxville, where he has studied poetry in workshop settings.
 His poetry has appeared in literary journals such as The Cannon's Mouth,Ascent Aspirations, generations, and Write On!.
 [PSR 22]